altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Flanagan addressed the whole room~
 "FL::Fly quickly - return here, Rossin: wake Felix."
 `"Why couldn't Felix be... awake for this?"`
-"R::Most people shouldn't know about The way out.
+'R::Most people should not know about The way out.
 Most people: most awakened*...
-Also would you mind telling Felix he is a potato so he wakes up?"
+Also would you mind telling Felix he is a potato so he wakes up?'
 }
 {
 ~She repeated the words and Felix's memory was fixed~